ian-barnes/ian-barnes.github.io/_posts/2014-02-27-Aurora-Borealis.md

 But sharp or not, this was incredible.
-Charged particles given off from the sun, probably during a solar flare, take a few days to reach us and then are directed toward the poles by the earth's magnetic field, fly down into the atmosphere and light up gas particles fairly high up---about fifty miles.
-This aurora looked much lower than that.
+Charged particles given off from the sun, probably during a solar flare, take a few days to reach us and then are directed toward the poles by the earth's magnetic field, fly down into the atmosphere and light up gas molecules fairly high in the sky---about fifty miles up.
+This aurora looked much lower and closer than that, as if it was between me and the far coast: over towards Dornoch.

 I am grateful to my friends for alerting me, and to the universe for giving me the opportunity to see this amazing sight.